rollerworks/search/doc/overview.rst

 Each search field works independent from a FieldSet and may be reused in multiple FieldSets.
 But the field name must be unique within the FieldSet.

-Normally you`d create a FieldSet based on a subject-relationship.
+Normally you would create a FieldSet based on a subject-relationship.
 For example invoice search, order search, news items search, etc.

 .. note::

-    The ``FieldConfigInterface`` is an interface for your own implementation.
+    The ``FieldConfigInterface`` is a public interface for your own implementation.
     The default implementation is a ``SearchField`` object.

 SearchField